rmstringhini/rmstringhini/README.md

 # About me

 I am a Machine Learning Scientist with a PhD in Computer Science specializing in Computer Vision and Deep Learning.
-My work focuses on building robust AI methods for omnidirectional vision, medical imaging, and computational pathology.
+My work focuses on building robust ML/AI methods for computer vision, medical imaging, and computational pathology.
 I enjoy bridging research and software engineering by developing reproducible, deployable, and well-documented machine learning systems.